nikosath/thecosmicbang-tab-manager/README.md

 ## My solution

 In my analysis, I decided that, for each circle/phase of openings and closings, I had to schedule 3 + (2 * number_of_tabs) events/actions.
 One after the other with a specified delay in between each event.
 I think that, if I could use something like a pause(), things would be simpler.
-With the restriction of having to use setTimeout() or/and setInterval(), I came up with a solution that uses setTimeout to set timers, which when they fire, they invoke the function that was scheduled and right after that, they set a new timer, and this goes on and on.
+With the restriction of having to use setTimeout() or/and setInterval(), I came up with a solution that uses setTimeout to set the first timer, which when it fires, it invokes the first event/action/function that was scheduled, and right after that, it sets the next timer.
+And this goes on and on, until all functions have been scheduled.

 In particular this is the series of events we have to schedule/delay for just one circle/phase:
 > Start(Openings(Closing phase(Closings(Start over()))))